 “Coda is an awesome tool to create an internal wiki for the company”

 Coda is an incredibly powerful tool for building an internal wiki for our company.
 We use it to document and store everything from customer documents to our culture and code of conduct.
 As a very early-stage startup, one of the things we like the most about Coda is how flexible the pricing and usage is.
-You only need to pay for only the people who have to create new docs.
+You only need to pay for the people who have to create new docs.
 Once a document has been created other users can keep adding pages to the doc without having a full-fledged Coda license.
 This is a major advantage of using Coda over its competitors.
-Coda also has very robust community where multiple templates are available in the way of doc packs and this has been very helpful.
+Coda also has a very robust community where multiple templates are available in the way of doc packs and this has been very helpful.

 Source: G2 Crowd